cocos3d/cocos3d/README.md

 in the OS X section.
 The *cocos3d2 OSX Application* template uses the OpenGL programmable pipeline and your cocos3d installation must be linked to a `cocos2d 2.x` version, as described above.

+With either the iOS or Mac OSX template project, if you are linking to `cocos2d 2.x` or `cocos2d 1.x`, once the template application opens up, you must add the `cocos2d` target within your project as a dependency of the main app target.
+This is because `cocos2d 2.x` and `cocos2d 1.x` do not use Automatic Reference Counting (ARC), and must be compiled separately in its own target.

+To add the `cocos2d` target as a dependency of your main app target, follow these steps:

+- Open your new template project in Xcode
+- Select the project in the Xcode Project Navigator
+- Select the Build Phases tab of your application Target
+- Open the Target Dependencies section,
+- Click the + button, select the `cocos2d` item in the list and click the *Add* button

 The template project starts with a working 3D variation on the familiar *hello, world* application, and you can use it as a starting point for your own application.